 Always acknowledge and respond to online enquiries, comments and even complaints.
 The internet is a big place, and the old adage rings truer than ever that bad news travels fast!
 Be upfront in all your communications.

-- Use a marketing calendar – this is crucial if you are challenged for time and ideas.
+This is crucial if you are challenged for time and ideas.
 By creating a marketing calendar, you can strategise and plan ahead in an afternoon all that you can promote and communicate for a month at a time or more.
-A much better leverage of time than reactively deciding that you need to post to your business page and keep putting it off for lack of content or ideas.
+A much better leverage of time than reactively deciding that you need to post to your business page and keep putting it off for lack of content or ideas